keknight/PowerBI/README.md

 # PowerBI
-place for customized R visualizations for local PowerBI visuals / dashboards.
+Repo for any custom-built R visualization for PowerBI visual / dashboards.